 Bank of Ireland UK is known as the ‘Partnership Bank’, but what does this actually mean?
 They have developed long-term partnerships with two of the most trusted UK brands – the Post Office and the AA.

-The Bank’s car and asset finance business has also developed strong partnerships with market leading dealerships and franchises, and its successful mortgage business offers a mortgage product range to an extensive number of strategic mortgage intermediary partnerships.
+The Bank of Ireland car and asset finance business has also developed strong partnerships with market leading dealerships and franchises, and its successful mortgage business offers a mortgage product range to an extensive number of strategic mortgage intermediary partnerships.

 The success of Bank of Ireland UK can be boiled down to its core strategy which is to build strong, mutually beneficial partnerships which are founded on a common purpose, ambition and culture.